ehlesp/smallab-k8s-pve-guide/G046 - Cleaning up your homelab system.md

 - `imageGCLowThresholdPercent`: integer value, set as **80** by default.\
   It must be always **lower** than `imageGCHighThresholdPercent`.
 Percentage value of the disk/filesystem usage.
 When disk usage is below this level, the image garbage collector is never executed.

-In other words, the Kubernetes engine can only launch (when it deems necessary) the image garbage collector if disk usage has reached or gone over the `imageGCLowThresholdPercent` limit, and when the usage hits or surpasses the `imageGCHighThresholdPercent` threshold the Kubernetes engine will always execute this cleaning process.
+In other words, the Kubernetes engine can only launch (when it deems necessary) the image garbage collector if disk usage has reached or gone over the `imageGCLowThresholdPercent` limit, and when the usage hits or surpasses the `imageGCHighThresholdPercent` threshold the Kubernetes engine always execute this cleaning process.
 The garbage collector always starts deleting from the oldest images and keeps going on until it hits the `imageGCLowThresholdPercent` limit.

 > [!NOTE]
 > **The official Kubernetes documentation is not clear about the _disk usage_ notion regarding garbage collection**\